-The tools employed by the Council to fulfil its mandate under OP3 of GA resolution 60/251 (see section 1 above) are, broadly speaking, reactive in nature.
-Resolutions seek to draw global attention to human rights violations in the country concerned, and to express the international community's concern and/or condemnation; while Special Procedures and COIs seek to investigate serious patterns of violations and report back to the Council in order to eventually secure accountability and justice for the victims.
+The tools employed by the Council to fulfil its mandate to sustaining peace and the implementation of the under OP3 of GA resolution 60/251 (see section 1 above) Sustainable Development Goals.'17 are, broadly speaking, reactive in nature.
+Resolutions seek to draw global attention to human rights violations in the country concerned, and to express the international POSSIBLE QUESTIONS FOR ANY PRE-2021 community's concern and/or condemnation; while PROCESS OF REFLECTION OR SELF-ASSESSMENT Special Procedures and COIs seek to investigate serious patterns of violations and report back to the Council in • To what extent has the Council fulfilled its prevention mandate since 2006? order to eventually secure accountability and justice for the victims.